 3. This eviction makes Aurora LESS safe

 Two weeks ago, I spent three hours with Executive Director James Lukose and Wayside, and I can personally attest to just how seriously those sex offenders are supervised.
 Wayside offers an immersive faith-based program that puts these men in best possible position.
-Nothing will ever be perfect in this regard, but this the best solution I’ve seen in 14 years of covering law enforcement.
+Nothing will ever be perfect in this regard, but this is the best solution I’ve seen in 14 years of covering law enforcement.

 4. But now they might be homeless!

 So, Aurora!
-Are your children better off with 18 supervised sex offenders under the eye of a watchful ministry, or with 18 homeless sex offenders wandering the streets?
+Are your children better off with 18 supervised sex offenders under the watchful eye of a ministry, or with 18 homeless sex offenders wandering the streets?
 Considering the issues involved, most landlords and no homeless shelters will take these men, so they may well end up on the street.

 5. The Christian standard is a tough one!

-This is what really frosts my flakes, and please remember, I’m only messenger, but the Christian standard is a lofty one to say the least.
-And the Bible’s quite clear about the least of our brothers and sisters, forgiveness, and that redemption or grace, is always available to everyone all the time.
+This is what really frosts my flakes, and please remember, I’m only messenger!
+But the Christian standard is a lofty one to say the least, and the Bible’s quite clear about the least of our brothers and sisters, forgiveness, and that redemption or grace, is always available to everyone all the time.
 But I know this column will rile those “good” Aurora “Christians” to the point where they’ll insist that sex offenders should be executed.

 Good Christians every one!